 For research at postgraduate level you may need to split the methodology and methods section into two.
 However, for most projects they can be combined.
 In this section you need to describe your proposed research methodology and methods and justify their use.
+To do this you need to ask the following questions:

-Why have you decided upon your methodology?
-Why have you decided to use those particular methods?
-Why are other methods not appropriate?
+- Why have you decided upon your methodology? - Why have you decided to use those particular methods? - Why are other methods not appropriate?

 This section needs to include details about samples, numbers of people to be contacted, method of data collection, methods of data analysis and ethical considerations.
 If you have chosen a less well known methodology, you may need to spend more time justifying your choice than you would need to if you had chosen a more traditional methodology.

 This section should be quite detailed - many funding organisations find that the most common reason for proposal failure is the lack of methodological detail.